 Sewer System Designs

-Sewer or sewage systems convey sewage through cities and other populated areas to sewage treatment to shield public health and prevent the spared of disease.
+Sewer or sewage systems convey sewage through cities and other populated areas to sewage treatment plants to shield public health and prevent the spared of disease.
 Sewage is treated to control water pollution before emancipation to surface waters.
 A control to water pollutions would not only save human lives from illnesses and infections but also prevent aquatic life from decaying.

-The sewage system is designed and sized of keeping in mind the population served, commercial and industrial flows flow reaching your zenith characteristics and wet weather flows.
+The sewage system is designed and sized of sewage collection systems keeping in mind the population served, commercial and industrial flows flow reaching your zenith characteristics and wet weather flows.
 All accumulated sever systems are planned to transfer both storm water runoff and manure liquid in the same pipe.
-Besides the projected sewage flow, the size and characteristics of the watershed are the prevailing contemplations for combined sewers.
+Besides the projected sewage flow, the size and characteristics of the watershed are the prevailing design contemplations for combined sewers.
 Usually, combined sewers cannot handle the volume of runoff, resulting in combined sewer overflows and causing water pollution problems in nearby water bodies.

 Separate sanitary sewer systems are premeditated to transport sewage alone.
-In communities served by undo sanitary sewers, another is erected to convey storm water runoff directly to surface waters.
+In communities served by undo sanitary sewers, another pipe system is erected to convey storm water runoff directly to surface waters.
 Most municipal sewer systems constructed today are separate sewer systems.

 Though separate sewer systems intend to bring only sewage, all sewer systems have some degree of inflow and penetration of surface water and groundwater, which can direct to sanitary.
 Inflow and infiltration is highly affected by antecedent moisture situations, which also symbolizes an important design consideration in these systems.